Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Numerical Evaluation

 \subsection{Inference Accuracy and Token Throughput Comparisons}

 Table \ref{table:generation_performance} and \figref{fig:MTTvsSNR} compare the inference accuracy and token throughput of U-HLM with other inference methods.
 Table \ref{table:generation_performance} demonstrates that U-HLM outperforms both SLM and Rand-HLM in terms of cosine similarity across all datasets.
 For instance, with the Alpaca dataset, while Rand-HLM improves cosine similarity by only 2.08\% over SLM, U-HLM achieves a 5.08\% improvement—representing a 244\% greater accuracy gain.
 On average, U-HLM achieves up to 97.54\% and 100.05\% of the inference accuracy of LLM and HLM, respectively.
 As shown in \figref{fig:MTTvsSNR} (right), U-HLM delivers the highest token throughput across all SNRs, second only to SLM, with a particularly notable 2.54$\times$ increase in token throughput compared to HLM without skipping.

 This advantage stems from U-HLM's ability to accurately and frequently skip uplinks for tokens while maintaining inference quality.
 This is further evidenced by its higher TSR and lower TR compared to Rand-HLM in \figref{fig:MTTvsSNR} (left), reflecting a 45.93\% reduction in uplink transmissions and LLM computations.
 Moreover, U-HLM demonstrates substantial improvements in TSR, TR, and token throughput, particularly when temperature perturbation is applied and under low average SNR conditions.
+This is because, as shown in \figref{fig:uncertainty_comparison}, temperature perturbation facilitates accurate rejection probability estimation due to its linearity, which exhibits a higher slope over a broader uncertainty range.
+Notably, this increased slope also reduces the upper bound of $R$ in \eqref{upperbound}, potentially enhancing inference accuracy.